samumantha/EO_workshop/README.md

 ```
 Please note that the HTML file created will have the same name as your markdown file.

-### Finally copy the directory of repository (along with newly generated HTML) to your local computer and then open your presentation:
+Finally, copy the directory of repository (along with newly generated HTML) to your local computer and then open your presentation:

 ```
 scp -r username@puhti.csc.fi:/path/of/directory/  .